WiktorB2004/Login_Registration-Cpp/README.md

 	- Basic usage of CMake (single and cross-platform), GoogleTest
 	- GitHub workflow - creating GitHub actions
 	- Gained experience with using C++, Visual Studio and Git Version control
+ 	- A lot of lessons from bad practices and their analysis of this projects